 The Skyscraper Museum is located in lower Manhattan's Battery Park City at 39 Battery Place.
 Museum hours are 12-6 PM, Wednesday-Sunday.

 General admission is $5, $2.50 for students and seniors, children under 12 are free.
 Free for members of the military, police, fire departments, veterans and for visitors who are disabled and their caregivers.

 here for directions to the Museum.

 All galleries and facilities are wheelchair accessible.

-SKYLINE is a ground-breaking exhibition devoted to the invention and evolution of Manhattan’s skyline, past, present, and future.
-The exhibition examines the emergence of the collective image of the skyline as the brand identity of New York, but also distinguishes five periods in which new buildings grow and take characteristic forms based on economic, technological, and regulatory factors.
+SKYLINE examined the emergence of the collective image of the skyline as the brand identity of New York and distinguished five periods in which new buildings grow and take characteristic forms based on economic, technological, and regulatory factors.